 Here is another look at the pros and cons of being an EMT or paramedic:

 Being an EMT is not the right choice for everybody.
 Far from it.
-It’s a physically and mentally demanding job which can really take it of you, but if you love to help others, it’s also a chance to make a truly positive difference in people’s lives and the community that you live in.
+It’s a physically and mentally demanding job that can really take it of you, but if you love to help others, it’s also a chance to make a truly positive difference in people’s lives and the community that you live in.

 If you do opt for becoming an EMT and you do so for the right reasons, it can be a fantastically rewarding role that can open up the doors of real opportunity for your career.
 It can also be a great way to test the waters of EMS work before committing to a longer program of study.